akash-network/docs/guides/multi-tier-app.md

 The `profiles` entries contain named compute and placement profiles to be used in the deployment.

 Since we have 2 services to deploy, details for each of them must be specified here.
 This section is very similar to a standard deployment, so it won't be covered in detail here.
-An imprtant item to note, however, is that the named compute/placement profiles here (`redis` and `goosebin`) must match the names we had specified in the `services` section.
+An important item to note, however, is that the named compute/placement profiles here (`redis` and `goosebin`) must match the names we had specified in the `services` section.
 [Additional mappings](/sdl/README.md#profiles) can also be specified within `profiles` such as audited attributes and datacenter attributes.

 ### Deployments